SJarno/spring-crud/README.md

 - Spring Security (done)
 - Testing with Spring Security (done)
 - Testing with authenticated user / withDetails (done)
-- Test wit anonymous user / with out details (in progress)
+- Test wit anonymous user / with out details (done) just a few simple tests, spring security redirects to login on every request that is not authenticated

 ## Notes
 - Jacoco plugin (run with: "mvn test jacoco:report")

+## Other
+So this one is pretty much done, and moving on to next one using Spring and Angular.
+That one can be found here: